 1. Payment methods

 The totals on the Payments dashboard are calculated according to the payment status and amount of an order or transaction.
 As soon as an order's payment status is updated its amount will be counted in the calculation for Amount Paid or Amount Refunded in the Shoplytics Payments dashboard.

 - If merchants are using an integrated third-party payment option, the payment status will be updated automatically.

 - If you are using a non-integrated payment option you need to manually update the order's payment status in order for it to be included in the calculation.

 For more information on updating the payment status of an order, please see Order Management Instructions

 Merchants can go to [Reports & Analytics] > [Shoplytics] > [Sales] > [Payment Methods] to view Omni-Channel data.
 This lets merchants conveniently and quickly gain an overall understanding of their customers' use of different payment methods.
 The icon in front of each Payment Method indicates whether the payment method is from Online Store or Retail Store.
 Merchants can also compare different payment methods and metrics.

 ii.
 Online Store & Retail Store

 Merchants can switch between the "Online Store" or "Retail Store" tabs to gain a better understanding of which payment methods are on different channels.

-*Note: If you are using the Kiosk feature, all Kiosk amount/transaction totals will be grouped in the Kiosk payment method in the [Retail Store] tab.
+*Note: If you are using the Smart OMO feature, all Smart OMO amount/transaction totals will be grouped in the Smart OMO payment method in the [Retail Store] tab.

 The total amount paid per payment method for the selected time period.
 The figure in parenthesis shows the percentage amount each payment method has contributed to the All Methods Amount Paid total.